Azure/azure-sdk-for-node/lib/services/keyVault/README.md

 # Microsoft Azure SDK for Node.js - Key Vault

 This project provides a Node.js package for accessing keys, secrets and certificates on Azure Key Vault.

-Right now it supports:
+It supports:
 - **Node.js version: 6.x.x or higher**
-- **REST API version: 7.0**
+- **Keyvault REST API version: 7.0**

+> Note: Only version 2.6.0 of `ms-rest-azure` package can be used to authenticate.
+Higher versions of this package are not supported.

 ## Features